digimarc-corp/c2pa-content-credentials-extension/README.md

 ### Chrome Web Store

 The extension is available on the [Chrome Web Store](https://chromewebstore.google.com/detail/mjkaocdlpjmphfkjndocehcdhbigaafp?hl=en) and can be installed from there.

 ### Local installation

 1. Download the zip archive of the [latest release](https://github.com/digimarc-corp/c2pa-content-credentials-extension/releases)
 2. Unzip the archive
-2. Open Chrome and go to `chrome://extensions`.
+3. Open Chrome and go to `chrome://extensions`.
-3. Enable Developer Mode (top right corner).
+4. Enable Developer Mode (top right corner).
-4. Click on `Load unpacked`.
+5. Click on `Load unpacked`.
-5. Select the unzipped folder.
+6. Select the unzipped folder.
-6. Try it out! (see Usage below)
+7. Try it out! (see Usage below)

 ### Usage

-Once the extension is installed, you have 2 ways of verifying and displaying Content Credentials:
+Once the extension is installed, you have 2 primary ways of verifying and displaying Content Credentials:

 #### Manual mode

 In this default mode you need to actively seek verification.
 Right click on an image and select `Verify Content Credentials`.
 If a C2PA manifest is available the pin icon will appear.
 Hovering the mouse on the pin will display the provenance information.

 #### Automatic mode

 In this experimental mode all images are automatically scanned for C2PA manifest in the background.
 To activate this mode click on the plugin icon on the top right, it will display a popup window.

 Switch the toggle `Automatically validate C2PA manifests` to `ON`.